-The esophagus is the tube that carries food and fluids from your mouth to your stomach.
+The esophagus is the tube that carries food and liquids from your mouth to your stomach (see Figure 1).
 The cells that line your esophagus are called squamous cells.
 In Barrett’s esophagus, these cells are replaced by a type of cell not usually found in the esophagus.
-These new cells look more like the cells that line the intestines.
+These new cells look more like the cells that line your intestines.
 This process is called intestinal metaplasia.

 - Obese or overweight

-Most people with Barrett’s esophagus are given medicine to treat GERD.
-These medicines help reduce the acid in your stomach.
+If you do not have dysplasia, Barrett’s esophagus can be treated with medication to treat GERD.
+These medications help reduce the acid in your stomach.
 They also may help prevent irritation to the esophagus.
-If medicine does not improve your symptoms, anti-reflux surgery may be recommended.
-These treatments do not cure Barrett’s esophagus but they may slow its progress.
+If medication does not improve your symptoms, you may need anti-reflux surgery.
+If you need the surgery, your doctor will discuss this with you.

 Endoscopic treatments aim to destroy or remove the abnormal tissue without surgery.
 The types of endoscopic treatments include:

-- Radiofrequency ablation (RFA).
-A special device is passed down your throat.
-It gives short bursts of intense radio waves to destroy the abnormal tissue with heat.
+- Radiofrequency ablation (RFA): A special device is passed down your esophagus.
+It gives short bursts of intense radio waves (heat) to destroy the abnormal tissue.

-- Cryoablation.
-Extremely cold liquid and gas are delivered through the endoscope to freeze and destroy abnormal cells.
+- Cryoablation: Extremely cold liquid and gas is delivered through the endoscope to freeze and destroy abnormal tissue.

-- Photodynamic therapy (PDT).
-Light-sensitive medicine and red laser light are used to kill abnormal cells.
+- Photodynamic therapy (PDT): Light-sensitive medication and red laser light are used to kill abnormal tissue.

 - Sitting up after meals